Salt Water Salt Water — Can Salt Water Pool Cause Rash? Quick Solutions & Prevention

 Lowering High pH

 Add muriatic acid or sodium bisulfate to lower pH.
 For a 20,000-gallon pool, start with 1 quart of muriatic acid to lower pH by approximately 0.2 units.
-Add acid to the deep end with the pump running, wait 4 hours, then retest.
+Add acid to the deep end with the pump running, wait about 30 minutes with the pump running, then retest.
 Never add more than 1 quart per day to avoid overcorrection.
+Use our all-in-one pool calculator to estimate the amount needed, but always re-test your water after dosing and follow the product label.

 Raising Low pH

 Use sodium carbonate (soda ash) to raise pH.
-Add 6 oz per 10,000 gallons to raise pH by 0.2 units.
 Broadcast evenly across the pool surface with circulation running.

 Generator Maintenance